vortahq/rich-error/Readme.md

 ### NilIfNoError

 NilIfNoError returns `nil` if the underling error is not present.
 It helps you avoid `if err != nil` check as much as possible.

+### JsonMode

+JsonMode is a flag controlling the format of generated output, the default format is string.
+You can change the output format by setting the `JsonMode` to `true`.